How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Modeling lexical decision making

 \subsubsection{Prior knowledge}

 Participants come to a lexical decision experiment with fully developed knowledge of the words of their language.
 In order to approximate this prior lexical knowledge that participants bring to the experiment, we set up mappings between form and meaning for all the words that are encountered during the experiment.
 As described above in Section~\ref{sec:ldl}, the DLM can learn words in two ways: using the linear algebra of multivariate multiple regression, resulting in endstate-of-learning mappings; or alternatively, using the learning rule of Widrow and Hoff, applied word token by word token.
 This learning rule is computationally demanding, and prohibitively so for training data with millions of word tokens.
 In the absence of properly chronologically ordered training data, we opted for initializing participants' lexicons using endstate-of-learning mappings.
-A detailed discussion of the different options available for estimating mappings is available in \citet{Heitmeier:Chuang:Axen:Baayen:2022}.
+A detailed discussion of the different options available for estimating mappings is available in \citet{Heitmeier:Chuang:Axen:Baayen:2023}.

 Matrices $\mathbf{F}$ and $\mathbf{G}$ initialized with the endstate-of-learning calculated for the entire set of 28,456 words in the BLP for which semantic vectors were available (details in Section~\ref{sec:data}) resulted in an accuracy of 61\% for comprehension.
 For 81\% of the words, the targeted semantic vector was among the five closest semantic neighbours.
 Accuracy for production was at 50\%; for 65\% of the 28,456 words, the targeted form was among the top 10 candidates.
 A possible reason for this relatively low production accuracy is the irregularities that abound in the English spelling system.
+Another possible reason is that in the present study, the mappings between form and meaning are constrained to be linear.